edimistra/testcafe-student-form/README.md

 * add-student-test.js is located in the tests folder
 * student-form-page.js is located in the pages folder
 * Screenshots folder
 * .testcaferc.json is the config file for TestCafe.
-Tests will run in Chrome Headless.
+Tests will run in Chrome headless by default.
 If you want to run the tests in other browsers check [Configuration File](https://devexpress.github.io/testcafe/documentation/reference/configuration-file.html#browsers)

 # How to run the tests?
 > nvm use 11.5.0